khalidsy90/reading-notes-301/Class05.md

 **What does it mean to build a ‘static’ version of your application?**

 The easiest way is to build a version that takes your data model and renders the UI but has no interactivity.
 To build a static version of your app that renders your data model, you’ll want to build components that reuse other components and pass data using props.

+## Things I want to know more about

+I want to know more about lifecycle